 We will share details on the process for submitting results from other West Virginia State-supported testing centers in the near future.

 For students, failure to take a COVID-19 test by Saturday, Jan.
 16, will result in a $250 fee being added to the student's account.
-The student also will be referred to the Office of Student Conduct for follow-up.
+The student also will be referred to the Office of Student Rights and Responsibilities for follow-up.

 Employees who fail to take a COVID-19 test by Saturday, Jan.
 16, will be subject to employee disciplinary actions until they take the test.
 These actions include, but are not limited to, being placed on administrative leave without pay and/or being placed on administrative leave while using the employee’s annual leave.

 In addition to return-to-campus testing, WVU plans to continue sample testing throughout the spring semester.
 Regardless of whether they have a known exposure or are showing symptoms of COVID-19, those who may be asked to take part in sample testing include:

 - students with in-person classes